… And a constructive suggestion for a different route …

 It is simply too bad that until then, one of us, directly affected by the town’s sewage management choices, was proud of being a complete stranger to litigation – except for a microscopic small claims court case in the 1990s, for which she was prepped by a consumer activist group founded by Ralph Nader.

-The aggressive responses of the owner of the defective rental house on Stinson Beach and her two sets of lawyers to a polite request for financial redress left Scriba with no alternative to becoming a co-plaintiff in a lawsuit of the kind that – for the parts of it involving personal injury – calls for being slit open and gutted, like a fish, to establish exactly how and to what degree you were hurt; having those claims attacked in humiliating personal ways by defence lawyers; and enduring blatant bullying and intimidation in a failed attempt at mediation.
-In stark, ironic contrast, neither the medical or employment history of the chief defendant — a real estate broker — is sliced apart for examination.
-Nor are her professional credentials questioned, or her sleep/work cycle discussed.
-Only Scriba’s.
-Having declined to be a martyr to an uninhabitable house with a well-documented history of also harming earlier tenants, she is expected to accept the insults piled on injury as simply a claimant’s lot.
+The aggressive responses of the owner of the defective rental house on Stinson Beach and her two sets of lawyers to a polite request for financial redress left Scriba with no alternative to becoming a co-plaintiff in a lawsuit of the kind that – for the parts of it involving personal injury – calls for being slit open and gutted, like a fish, to establish exactly how and to what degree you were hurt; having those claims attacked in ugly, invasive ways by defence lawyers; and enduring bullying and intimidation in a failed attempt at mediation.
+In stark, ironic contrast, nothing in the life of the chief defendant — a real estate broker — is opened up to examination.
+That will happen later, at the trial.

 As Scriba is a foreigner in addition to being a virtual litigation virgin, this experience of what The Economist has called ‘the adversarial, prove-me-wrong traditions of American law’ is a cultural education.
 At the end of it, will she have witnessed America – the country with a constitution shaped by a promise to treat everyone as equal ‘in natural law’ – live up to its image as the ‘shining city upon a hill’ and ‘light of the world’?
 Or, the opposite of all that? – a personal experience of reflexive litigiousness sucking oxygen and enjoyment out of American life at the small-scale, individual level, not just paralysing democratic government in Washington, the subject of the Economist column we have quoted.